Choice-free duality for orthocomplemented lattices by means of spectral spaces: Orthocomplemented lattices

-Although the equations within Definition \ref{lattice1} include some redundancies, they make explicit the fact that an ortholattice can simply be viewed as a variety which drops the general distributive property of meets over joins and joins over meets; a property characteristic of Boolean algebras.
-In fact, an algebra $B=(A;\wedge,\vee, {}^{\perp},0,1)$ of type $(2,2,1,0,0)$ is a Boolean algebra when $B$ satisfies equations within definition \ref{lattice1} and in addition, satisfies the following distribution laws:
+Although the equations within Definition \ref{lattice1} include some redundancies, they make explicit the fact that the class of ortholattices can simply be viewed as a variety in which the join and the meet operations need not satisfy the distributive law, a property characteristic of Boolean algebras.
+In fact, an algebra $B=(A;\wedge,\vee, {}^{\perp},0,1)$ of type $(2,2,1,0,0)$ is a Boolean algebra when $B$ satisfies the equations within Definition \ref{lattice1} and in addition, satisfies the following distribution laws:

 Given that Definitions \ref{lattice1} and \ref{lattice2} of an ortholattice are equivalent, we will adopt the latter for the sake of simplicity.
 The Hasse diagrams depicted in Figure \ref{2 times 2} are examples of ortholattices.